Ramuan: History

-In traditional Malay, ber-ramu means to collect or to look for leaves, fruits and roots for medicinal ingredients.
-Another commonly used term is rempah ratus (a term to denote a polyherbal preparation which requires hundreds of medicinal plants and spices).
+In traditional Malay, ber-ramu means to collect or look for leaves, fruits and roots for medicinal ingredients.
+Another commonly used term is rempah ratus (a term denoting a polyherbal preparation that requires hundreds of medicinal plants and spices).

 In a broader context, the term ramuan is almost interchangeable with the idea of "mixture".
 However, it further encompasses the sense of ingredient harmonization; it implies a 'melting pot', of unity and integration as well as the sense of 'many held together within unity'.